Book 2 of The Tales of Trymyll Saga.

 “That’s partly why I’m here,” he said sheepishly, “I want to apologise for my rebellious attitude and behaviour when I was in your class, I know now, that although you were hard on me, it was because you really cared, and wanted me to do well.
 I’m sorry I didn’t realise it at the time.
 So, I want to both apologise and say thank you.”

-“Well, well,” she said, a little tear in her eye, “no one has ever come back and said that to me, I’m quite overwhelmed, thank you very much.
-Why have you had this most pleasant change of attitude if you don’t mind me asking?”
+“Well, well,” she said, a little tear in her eye, “thirty-seven years in teaching and no one has ever come back and said that to me, I’m quite overwhelmed, thank you very much.
+How have you had this most pleasant change of attitude if you don’t mind me asking?”

 “I’m sorry, I didn’t mean to make you cry.”

-“Well, perhaps you should have taken her a dozen red roses and as well.”
+“Well, perhaps you should have taken her a dozen red roses or a crock of your gold as well.”
 Jon teased.

 “Come on, let’s go down the town.”

-On the way into town, they came across Bunter and his little gang of bullies.
+The school was set at the top of the slope, behind it were great slag heaps of unwanted earth and coal, now well planted with trees and shrubs to avoid any landslips.
+They walked down towards the town.
+On the way down, they came across Bunter and his little gang of bullies.
 He was called Bunter, though not to his face, because he was, as they say, quite heavy for his height.

-“Well, what has the cat dragged back into town?
-If it’s not Jones the ginger wimp and, by the looks of it, his long-lost brother.”
+“Well, look at what the cats dragged back into town?
+If it’s not Jones the ginger wimp and, by the looks of it, his equally wimpy and long-lost brother.”

 Tom and Jon stopped dead.
 At first, they didn’t quite know what to do or say.
 They could hardly run away, that would look bad, but they couldn’t fight them either, there were too many of them.

 They both had their wands, they never left them.
-Jon made his wand appear, but up his coat sleeve so the little gang could not see it.
-Jon held his crystal and stared at the boys.
-He sent out an aura of fear into Bunter, so powerful was the fear that Bunter burst into tears and messed his pants all at the same time.
-His little gang just roared with laughter at the bully as he ran away, a smelly brown mess running from his trouser legs.
+Tom made his wand appear, but up his coat sleeve so the little gang could not see it.
+He held his crystal and stared at the boys.
+He sent out an aura of fear into Bunter, so powerful was the fear and trepidation that Bunter burst into tears and messed his pants all at the same time.
+His little gang just roared with laughter at the bully as he ran away, red-faced and sobbing, a smelly brown mess running from his trouser legs and plopping on the pavement.

 Jon and Tom then just walked away.
 Smiling.

-“Just filled him with a fear and dread so powerful that he messed his pants.”
+“Just filled him with fear and dread so powerful that he messed his pants.”

-“He won’t like it; he won’t let us get away with it.”
+“He won’t like it; he won’t let us get away with it.
+I know all about bullies, he’ll try to get us back.”

 “Get away with what?
 We didn’t do anything that anyone would know about.
 He just pooped himself, hardly our fault.
-Nothing to do with me, in fact, I have no idea what you’re talking about.”
-Jon laughed.
+Nothing to do with me I have no idea what you’re talking about.”
+Tom said laughing, they both laughed.

-They both laughed.
-Tom stopped.
+Then Tom stopped.
 They were outside ‘The Tuck Shop’.
-The villages little sweet shop and newsagents.
+The village’s little sweet shop newsagents and general store.

 “Come on, I’ll buy you some chocolate, it’s a taste so good, you may just die of pleasure!”